PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Casting Jigs (All-Purpose)

-Also called Arkie jigs, these work in 5-15 feet around wood, rock, and sparse grass.
+The versatile option with a balanced head for various retrieves and depths.
+Also called Arkie jigs, these work effectively from 5-15 feet around wood, rock, and sparse grass.

 Grass Jigs (Vegetation)